1. WHAT IS THE GET HEALTHY SERVICE?

-- not meeting healthy eating guidelines;
+- healthy eating habits

-- inadequate physical activity; and
+- physical activity

 Many chronic illnesses and diseases can be prevented by:

 - being active